Frequently Asked Questions

 4. Why choose six stories as the height limit for single-stair buildings?

-There are two main reasons:
+There are three main reasons:

-Safety: Fire truck ladders can extend up to the sixth floor, ensuring that all building occupants can receive equal emergency help if needed.
+Safety: Fire truck ladders can commonly extend up to the sixth floor, ensuring that all building occupants can receive equal emergency help if needed.

 Common practice: Six stories is a best practice height for single-stair buildings, including in cities like New York City, Seattle, and Honolulu.
 Other jurisdictions - including the states of Colorado, Connecticut, Minnesota, Pennsylvania, Rhode Island, Virginia, Washington, and Wyoming, and the cities of San Francisco, Tennessee, Knoxville, and Nashville - have or are also looking into adopting six stories as their standard.